10 Hardest Minerals In The World | On Mohs Scale

 Lonsdaleite is called a ‘hexagonal diamond‘ due to its hexagonal crystal structure, which is similar to that of wurtzite boron nitride.

 Imagine a carbon-rich meteorite containing graphite hurtling down toward the Earth.
-Upon collision with the Earth’s surface, the meteorite experience a massive surge in temperature and pressure.
+Upon collision with the Earth’s surface, the meteorite experiences a massive surge in temperature and pressure.
 This increased pressure and temperature allow the graphite to compress and transform into a diamond.

 However, instead of gaining a cubic lattice, which is found in ordinary diamonds, it retains the hexagonal lattice of graphite.
 In simple terms, lonsdaleite is similar to diamond but with a different crystal structure.